Zalasus/opendrakan/doc/net_protocol.md

 only valid in the downlink.
 A client does not send state updates to the server.

 ### Confirm Snapshot
+reference_tick_number is the tick of the snapshot that was used for delta- encoding.
+It may 0 to indicate this is a full snapshot.
 ```
 u64 tick_number;
 f64 realtime;
 u32 number_of_discrete_changes;
+u64 reference_tick_number;
 ```

 ### Object State Changed